 - 1 cup powdered sugar

 - 1/2 teaspoon salt

 - 1 cup sugar

-Add the butter and sugar and vanilla to a stand mixer on low speed for 20 seconds then move to high speed for 1 minute until light and fluffy.
+- Add the butter and powdered sugar and vanilla to a stand mixer on low speed for 20 seconds then move to high speed for 1 minute until light and fluffy.

-- Add in the flour and salt on low speed until just combined, then add in the walnuts until just combined.
+- Add in the flour and salt on low speed until just combined, then add in the sugar and walnuts until just combined.

 - Remove the dough, placing onto 2 large pieces of plastic wrap and wrap into 2 large logs and refrigerate them until completely chilled, at least 2 hours.

 - Preheat your oven to 350 degrees and unroll the cookie dough, slicing into 1/2" thick cookie dough slices then dip into sugar and bake on baking sheet for 10-12 minutes.